 A passionate supporter of QMO, Lily is responsible for marketing, sponsorship and seeking innovative opportunities for the orchestra.
 Her love for the performing arts is reflected in her regular attendance to concerts, festivals and various shows all around Brisbane.

 Membership Officer - Dr Geoffrey Wu

 Geoffrey has been a part of the QMO family since commencing medical school in 2013.
 He was inspired at a young age to pursue clarinet playing by beloved cartoon character Squidward and has performed with a variety of ensembles including the Queensland Youth Symphony and Australian Doctors Orchestra.

-Geoffrey credits his involvement with the QMO family for developing many professional relationships and lasting friendships and is thrilled to be able to continue serving this community by joining the QMO executive in 2018 as Membership Manager.
+Geoffrey credits his involvement with the QMO family for developing many professional relationships and lasting friendships and is thrilled to be able to continue serving this community by joining the QMO executive in 2018 as Membership Officer.

 Executive Assistant & Librarian - Cat Curnow